alexilyenko/alexilyenko.github.io/_posts/2017-08-27-uiautomator-waiting.markdown

 In the given examples UiAutomator will wait for some condition to be satisfied during `DEFAULT_TIMEOUT` of type `Long`.
 It will poll every **1 second** and check if condition is equal to `true`.
 For now polling time is a constant and can not be changed, but hopefully Google team will change that in future releases.
 If condition is not satisfied during the timeout, it will throw the `TimeoutException`.

 Basically that's all you need to know to start using waits in UiAutomator.
-In the next article I'll explain how you can utilize them in your framework and build successful Android automation.
+In the next [article](https://alexilyenko.github.io/uiautomator-page-object/) I explained where you can utilize them in your framework building successful Android automation.

 [<img src="{{ site.url }}{{ site.baseurl }}/assets/images/share_message.png" alt="Feel free to share!">](https://alexilyenko.github.io/)